sealerio/sealer/docs/design/global-config.md

 ...
 ```

-To write kubefile, you need to copy yaml to the manifests directory at this time,
+To write kubefile, you need to copy yaml to the "manifests" directory at this time,
 sealer only renders the files in this directory:

 ```yaml